Tax Withholding (Gensen choshu)

-Because, if Nancy receives all her income and does not pay tax, it is difficult to collect tax from her.
+Because, if Nancy receives all her income from purchaser or tenant and does not pay tax, it is difficult to collect tax from her.

 So, in the case of following situations, withholding is necessary.